Azure/autorest/docs/developer/writing-an-extension.md

 ##### Response

-The extension should send a plain response to acknowledge that it started up successfully:
+The extension should send a plain response **only** when processing of files is complete to signal to AutoRest that the extension is finished:

 ```json
 {